nico3333fr/jquery-accessible-hide-show-aria/README.md

 Enjoy.

 P.S: this plugin is in [MIT license](https://github.com/nico3333fr/jquery-accessible-tabs-aria/blob/master/LICENSE).
-It couldn't be done without the precious help of @ScreenFeedFr, @goetsu, @johan_ramon, @accesbilis and @romaingervois.
+It couldn't be done without the precious help of @ScreenFeedFr, @goetsu, @johan_ramon, @accesbilis, @Kozlika and @romaingervois.